ngrok/ngrok-docs/docs/integrations/frontegg/sso-saml.md

    - Refresh the test edge page.
 Under traffic, You will see the message _You have 1 tunnel online.
 Start additional tunnels to begin load balancing._
      ![tunnel confirmed](img/frontegg-3.png)

-1. In the test edge, copy the **endpoint URL**.
-(You use this URL to test the Frontegg Authentication)
+1. In the test edge, copy the **endpoint URL**. (you use this URL to test the Frontegg Authentication)
    ![tunnel url](img/frontegg-7.png)